-This course examines the process of producing film and video programming for the entertainment industry and independent productions.
-This class explores established procedures and common issues associated with preparing a script for film production, emphasizing script breakdown, establishing shooting schedules, preparing budgets, and post-production planning.
-In addition, this class surveys the current marketing and distribution cycles for the independent filmmaker.
-(Prerequisite: CINE210; students must be in their junior or senior-year standing)
+This course examines the process of producing films for studio and independent productions, focusing on film finance and the logistics of filmmaking.
+This class explores different film financing strategies and examines how business plans for films are developed.
+The course then delves into established procedures associated with preparing a script for film production, emphasizing script breakdown, preparing budgets, establishing shooting schedules, working on contracts, on-set safety protocols, and post-production planning.
+This class also surveys current marketing and distribution opportunities for the independent filmmaker.
+(Pre- or co-requisite: CINE210)